Information for Supervisors About the Furlough and Pay Reduction Program

 - Vacation and compensatory time cannot be used in place of furlough hours.

-- Employees will submit requests for furlough hours as any other absence—by using the My Time tab in MyU.
+- Employees submit requests for furlough hours as for any other absence—by using the My Time tab in MyU.
 Choose “Furlough” as the reason for the absence.
 (Some employees will use a time-tracking system unique to their unit.)
-Supervisors will approve or deny the request hours as they normally do with similar time away requests.
+Supervisors will approve or deny the request hours as they normally do with similar absence requests.

-- Employees who have not scheduled their period 1 furlough hours before December 7, 2020, will have the hours scheduled by their department to be taken by December 20, 2020.
-December 20 was chosen as the end date for period 1 because it is the last pay period of the calendar year.
+- Employees who have not scheduled their Period 1 furlough hours before December 7, 2020, will have the hours scheduled by their department to be taken by December 20, 2020.
+December 20 was chosen as the end date for Period 1 because it is the last pay period of the calendar year.
 Employees who have not scheduled their Period 2 furlough hours before June 7, 2021, will have the hours scheduled by their department to be taken by June 20, 2021.

 A furlough is a mandatory time off from work, without pay.
 Furloughs allow the University to save salary costs to help meet budget challenges caused by the COVID-19 pandemic.
 During a furlough, employees are not allowed to perform any University work, including checking emails, returning calls, or performing other University duties.

-- Employees will receive a bank of paid hours off in recognition of the pay reduction, which they have the option of taking.
-Employees are entitled to use this time while it is not required that they take it off.
-Superivsors should be flexible to accommodate the use of these hours, especially for those employees in 9- and 10-month appointments who do not have vacation hours as part of their benefits.
-These employees also are entitled to use these special paid hours off during the timeframe of the program.
+- Employees receive a bank of paid hours off in recognition of the pay reduction, which they have the option of taking.
+Employees are entitled to use this time, but they are not required to take it off.
+Supervisors should be flexible to accommodate the use of these hours, especially for those employees in 9- and 10-month appointments who do not have vacation hours as part of their benefits.
+These employees also are entitled to use these special paid hours off during the time frame of the program.

 - This time lasts through June 20, 2021.
 This date is the last pay period of the fiscal year.

-- Supervisors need to approve or deny Pay Reduction Program hours as they normally do with similar time away requests.
+- Supervisors need to approve or deny Pay Reduction Program hours as they normally do with similar absence requests.

 Frequently Asked Questions for Supervisors

-Q: Does the Pay Reduction Program affect the Retirement Incentive Program that is being considered for later this summer?
+Q: Does the Pay Reduction Program affect employees participating in the Retirement Incentive Option?

 Q: Can a Labor Represented or Civil Service employee take furlough hours before or after a University designated holiday?